Fair Allocation of Indivisible Chores: Beyond Additive Costs: Introduction

-For the allocation of goods, although MMS significantly weaken the fairness requirement, it is first shown by \citet{DBLP:journals/jacm/KurokawaPW18} that there are instances where no allocation is MMS fair to all agents.
-Accordingly, designing (efficient) algorithms to compute approximately MMS fair allocations steps into the center of the filed of algorithmic fair division. \citet{DBLP:journals/jacm/KurokawaPW18} first proved there exists a $2/3$-approximate MMS fair allocation for additive valuations, and then \citet{DBLP:journals/talg/AmanatidisMNS17} designed a polynomial time algorithm with the same approximation guarantee.
-Later, \citet{DBLP:journals/mor/GhodsiHSSY21} improved the approximation ratio to $3/4$, and \citet{DBLP:journals/ai/GargT21} further improved it to $3/4 + 1/(12n)$.
-On the negative side, \citet{DBLP:conf/wine/FeigeST21} proved that no algorithm can ensure better than $39/40$ approximation.
-Beyond additive valuations, \citet{DBLP:journals/teco/BarmanK20} initiated the study of approximate MMS fair allocation with submodular valuations, and proved that a $0.21$-approximate MMS fair allocation can be computed by the round-robin algorithm. \citet{DBLP:journals/ai/GhodsiHSSY22} improved the approximation ratio to $1/3$, and moreover, they gave constant and logarithmic approximation guarantees for XOS and subadditive valuations, respectively.
-The approximations for XOS and subadditive valuations are recently improved in \cite{seddighin2022improved}.
+For the allocation of goods, although MMS significantly weakens the fairness requirement, it was first shown by \citet{DBLP:conf/aaai/KurokawaPW16,DBLP:journals/jacm/KurokawaPW18} that there are instances where no allocation is MMS fair for all agents.
+Accordingly, designing (efficient) algorithms to compute approximately MMS fair allocations steps into the center of the field of algorithmic fair allocation. \citet{DBLP:journals/jacm/KurokawaPW18} first proved that there exists a $\frac{2}{3}$-approximate MMS fair allocation for additive utilities, and then \citet{DBLP:journals/talg/AmanatidisMNS17} designed a polynomial time algorithm with the same approximation guarantee.
+Later, \citet{DBLP:journals/mor/GhodsiHSSY21} improved the approximation ratio to $\frac{3}{4}$, and \citet{DBLP:journals/ai/GargT21} further improved it to $\frac{3}{4} + o(1)$.
+On the negative side, \citet{DBLP:conf/wine/FeigeST21} proved that no algorithm can ensure better than $\frac{39}{40}$ approximation.
+Beyond additive utilities, \citet{DBLP:journals/teco/BarmanK20} initiated the study of approximately MMS fair allocation with submodular utilities, and proved that a $0.21$-approximate MMS fair allocation can be computed by the round-robin algorithm. \citet{DBLP:journals/ai/GhodsiHSSY22} improved the approximation ratio to $\frac{1}{3}$, and moreover, they gave constant and logarithmic approximation guarantees for XOS and subadditive utilities, respectively.
+The approximations for XOS and subadditive utilities are recently improved by \citet{DBLP:conf/aaai/SeddighinS22}.

-As we have seen, the majority of efforts are devoted to indivisible goods, and the parallel problem of tasks (called chores where agents have costs or dis-utilities to complete the received items) has received less attention. \citet{DBLP:conf/aaai/AzizRSW17} first pointed out this issue, and proved that the round-robin algorithm ensures 2 approximation for additive valuations for indivisible chores. \citet{DBLP:journals/teco/BarmanK20} and \citet{DBLP:conf/sigecom/HuangL21} respectively improved the approximation ratio to $4/3$ and $11/9$.
-Recently, \citet{DBLP:conf/wine/FeigeST21} proved that with additive valuations, no algorithm can beat the approximation of $44/43$.
-However, very little is known beyond additive valuations.
+For the parallel problem of chores, where agents need to spend costs on completing the assigned chores, less effort has been devoted. \citet{DBLP:conf/aaai/AzizRSW17} first proved that the round-robin algorithm ensures 2-approximation for additive costs. \citet{DBLP:journals/teco/BarmanK20}, \citet{DBLP:conf/sigecom/HuangL21} and \citet{DBLP:journals/corr/abs-2302-04581} respectively improved the approximation ratio to $\frac{4}{3}$, $\frac{11}{9}$ and $\frac{13}{11}$.
+Recently, \citet{DBLP:conf/wine/FeigeST21} proved that with additive costs, no algorithm can be better than $\frac{44}{43}$-approximate.
+However, except a recent work that studies binary supermodular costs \citep{DBLP:journals/corr/abs-2302-11530}, very little is known beyond additivity.